pip-services/pip-services-docs/content/en/dart/grpc/services/grpc_service.md

 ### Description

-The GrpcService class allows you to create services that receive remote calls via the GRPC protocol.
+The GrpcService class allows you to create services that receive remote calls via the gRPC protocol.

 #### Configuration parameters
 - **dependencies**: